Atorremedia/Drag-drop/README.md

-# Getting Started with Create React App
+# Dropzone project in React for the Frontend Hackhaton of Barcelona Digital Talent

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built in React and CSS by August Ollé Corbella.

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`